RTAFundingFeature

 RTA Funding

 The Regional Transportation Authority’s 20-year regional transportation plan is funded by a voter-approved, half-cent transaction privilege (excise) tax.
 The tax is collected in the state-established RTA special taxing district within Pima County.
 The RTA plan and tax measures were approved by voters in Pima County on May 16, 2006, and are effective through June 30, 2026.
+Collection of the RTA tax began on July 1, 2006, and is assessed in six major categories:

 • Retail Sales*